 The GC3 is currently updating the list of signatories; if you are a GC3 member and would like to sign the policy statement, please email Saskia van Bergen.

 Beyond Benign is a non-profit that provides educators with the tools, training, and support to integrate green chemistry into chemistry classrooms.
 GC3 and its members have partnered with them to help advance green chemistry education in K-12 and Higher Education.
 Examples include the High School Green Chemistry Modules and Sustainable Science Elementary School Curriculum.

 Webinars: Careers in Green Chemistry

 The GC3 periodically hosts webinars with Beyond Benign to provide students and early career professionals an introduction to different positions in industry that incorporate green chemistry.
 In these webinars, professionals working in different sectors of industry discuss their career paths, how they use green chemistry, and what they would recommend to early-career scientists seeking careers in the green chemistry field.

 In Pursuit of Green Chemistry: Perspectives on Careers in Industry

 Additional GC3 Webinars

 Additional GC3 Publications

-For more information or to join the project group, contact Saskia van Bergen.
+For more information or to become involved in the GC3 Advancing Green Chemistry Education initiative, contact Saskia van Bergen.